 - Case studies of energy strategies implemented by exemplar cities;

-- A wedge diagram tool for energy and greenhouse gas reduction planning with an associated menu of feasible city actions; and,
+- A wedge diagram tool for energy and greenhouse gas reduction planning with an associated menu of feasible city actions;

 - An energy planning guide and workbook for use in the 2040 comprehensive planning process